paveu/content-publisher/README.md

   - transaction history for braintree and payu systems
   - posibility to embed vimeo and youtube, wistia iframes
   - videos can be commented by users
-  - notification system when action happens
+  - notification when action happens
+  - analytics system implemented

 ### Technical features
   - django 1.9.5